duneanalytics/docs/docs/spellbook/how-to-guides/how-to-cast-a-spell/index.md

 Let’s learn how to cast a Spell in no time flat - it’s like 💫!

-By the end of this guide, you’ll have your local environment set up and the knowledge you need to cast spells for yourself or to claim bounties.
+By the end of this guide, you’ll have your local environment set up and the knowledge you need to cast Spells for yourself or to claim bounties.

 Let’s do some open-source blockchain data analytics. 🧙